 Yes.
 Haven Adoptions works with adoptive families who are comfortable adopting a child who has been exposed to alcohol or drugs in utero.
 The most important thing is that you are open and honest about your prior use so that Haven Adoptions is able to connect you with an adoptive family who is the best fit for you and the baby.

-If you are struggling with addiction, Haven Adoptions will help you find a place that can help.
+If you are struggling with addiction, Haven Adoptions will help you find support.

 How far along in my pregnancy do I have to be to move forward?